From entryways, bathrooms, and kitchens, tile is a beautiful and durable solution for many areas…

-As much as we want to keep our homes and belongings safe and protected, accidents happen and the more pets and people you have in your home, the more likely you are to encounter a laundry list of spills, stains and other accidents.
+Preventing and Removing Stains – As much as we want to keep our homes and belongings safe and protected, accidents happen, and the more pets and people you have in your home, the more likely you are to encounter a laundry list of spills, stains and other accidents.
 Here are 5 great tips to help you deal with some of the most common mishaps you may encounter in your home.

-When red wine spills are still wet, two of the best options are baking soda or salt – both of which will absorb the majority of the liquid, leaving very little leftover stain.
+When red wine spills are still wet, two of the best options are baking soda or salt – both of which will absorb the majority of the liquid, leaving a very little leftover stain.
 Club soda also helps prevent wine from setting into a stain.
 For dry stains, mix either 4 parts water with one part oxi granules or equal parts hydrogen peroxide and dish soap and pour over the stain.
 Let sit for 2-3 hours and then place a wet cloth over the stain and then blot with a dry absorbent towel.
 Continue to trade off until the stain has been absorbed.
 We hope this article has helped with preventing and removing stains from your carpet.